PhamCy2000/Personal_Website/public/test/index.md

 # Choosing a Fridge with Mum: When Logic Meets Lionmas Discounts

-## 🧊 *“You’re a mechanical engineer graduate, you should know how to pick a fridge for us.”*
+## 🧊 *“You’re a mechanical engineer graduate, you should know how to pick the best fridge for us.”*

 My mum nagged over WhatsApp.
 The notification pinged — she had just sent me a bunch of photos, each showing a refrigerator with a price tag.
-Most were on clearance sales at a local wholesaler, after her usual afternoon shop-browsing session.
+Most were on clearance sales at a local wholesaler, in her usual afternoon shop-browsing session.

 As a mechanical engineering graduate, yes...
 I could recall some technical bits about how a fridge works — **heat pumps, R134a refrigerants, fins, compressors**, and all that jazz.

 But that’s not what a middle-aged Asian mum cares about.
 With a fixed budget, her main concerns were simple:

 *“Can this fridge fit nicely in the kitchen?”*
 *“Got enough space for my groceries?”*
 *“Nice or not?”*